Lakewood Farm: Description

-Mansion: The Lakewood Farm mansion is a three-story, modified Stick Style structure.
+The Lakewood Farm mansion is a three-story, modified stick style structure.
 It includes the square original structure (built in 1903) and later additions from the 1910s and 20s.
-The additions include a porte cochere, a second floor above the north side kitchen entrance, and a new two-story addition on the south side.
+The additions include a porte cochere, a second floor above the north side kitchen entrance, and a two-story addition on the south side.
 The roof of the main section is hipped, and three large intersecting gables are over the three additions.
-A modern garage and breezeway was added in the early 2000s.
+A modern garage and breezeway were added in the early 2000s.

-Garage: The garage is a two-story, modified Stick Style structure.
+The garage is a two-story, modified stick style structure.
 It served as a garage as well as an office, staff housing, and power plant.
-The building was construed in about 1916.
+The building was constructed in about 1916.
 It has an asphalt-shingled hip roof with a pair of dormer windows on the east and west sides.